GARDEN TIPS – HOW TO SELECT PLANTS FOR YOUR GARDEN? – 2022

 • Juniper: Comes in a tonne of variety!

-• Holly: Beautiful, sharp leaves with red berries, hence gives that holiday feel.
+• Holly: Beautiful, sharp leaves with red berries, hence giving that holiday feel.
 If you want the berries, get both the male and female plants or make sure your neighboring garden has the “opposite” plant 😉

 • Pine: Grows slowly so doesn’t overcrowd the surroundings fast.